 Step 6: Choose a business structure

 The common types of business structures include sole proprietorships, partnerships, limited liability companies (LLCs), and corporations.
-Each structure has its advantages and implications (see partnerships definition).
+Each structure has its advantages and implications (see business partnership definition).
 For example, an LLC can offer personal liability protection and tax benefits, which might be suitable for a bike rental business.
 For more information please see: What is a Sole Proprietorship?

 It’s important to consider factors like the size of your business, the level of control you want, and how you plan to grow in the future.
 Consulting with a legal or business advisor can be beneficial in making this decision.
 Remember, the business structure you choose will affect everything from your day-to-day operations to taxes and personal liability.